uppsala-security-research/IOCs/README.md

 # IOCs
-IOCs shared to the public from research on Malicious Actors
+IOCs shared to public from research on Malicious Actors by Uppsala Security.